Chart Color Schemes

 Yanchep lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Yanchep's population was around 15,241 as of November 2025.
-This reflected an increase of 4,232 people (38.4%) since the 2021 Census, which reported a population of 11,009 people.
-The change was inferred from the estimated resident population of 13,455 from the ABS as of June 2024 and an additional 1,020 validated new addresses since the Census date.
-This level of population equated to a density ratio of 800 persons per square kilometer, which was relatively in line with averages seen across locations assessed by AreaSearch.
-Yanchep's 38.4% growth since the 2021 census exceeded the national average (8.9%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 63.7% of overall population gains during recent periods.
+Yanchep's population was approximately 14,364 as of February 2026.
+This figure represents an increase of 3,355 people, a rise of 30.5% since the 2021 Census which reported a population of 11,009.
+The change is inferred from the estimated resident population of 13,455 from the ABS as of June 2024 and an additional 1,109 validated new addresses since the Census date.
+This results in a population density ratio of 754 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Yanchep's growth of 30.5% since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by interstate migration contributing approximately 63.7% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-As we examine future population trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to expand by 6,231 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 29.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends indicate a significant increase in the top quartile of national statistical areas, with Yanchep expected to expand by 6,231 persons to 2041, reflecting a gain of 37.0% over the 17 years.

 Frequently Asked Questions - Population